William Quantrill: Lawrence Massacre

-By comparison Lane's Union raid on Osceola was four times more destructive than Quantrill's raid on Lawrence.
-Of the 800 buildings in Osceola, only 3 were left standing.
-Lane's plunder included 350 horses, 400 head of cattle, 3000 sacks of flour, 500 pounds of molasses/sugar, and 50 sacks of coffee.
-Lane's plunder wagon consisted of 150 wagons stretching a mile long.
-Osceola property losses were estimated at a million dollars.

 On August 25, in retaliation for the raid, General Ewing authorized General Order No. 11 (not to be confused with General Ulysses S. Grant's order of the same name).
 The edict ordered the depopulation of three and a half Missouri counties along the Kansas border except for a few designated towns, which forced tens of thousands of civilians to abandon their homes.
 Union troops marched through behind them and burned buildings, torched planted fields, and shot down livestock to deprive the guerrillas of food, fodder, and support.
 The area was so thoroughly devastated that it was known as the "Burnt District".

 In early October, Quantrill and his men rode south to Texas, to pass the winter.
 On the way, on October 6, Quantrill attacked Fort Blair in Baxter Springs, Kansas, which resulted in the so-called Battle of Baxter Springs.
 After being repelled, Quantrill surprised and destroyed a US Army relief column under General James G. Blunt, who escaped, but Quantrill killed almost 100 US Army soldiers.

 In Texas, on May 18, 1864, Quantrill's sympathizers lynched Collin County Sheriff Captain James L. Read for shooting the Calhoun Brothers from Quantrill's force who had killed a farmer in Millwood, Texas.